 If you intend to be the sole member or only have two or three other co-owners, the management roles and voting rights may be easier to manage under a member-managed LLC.

-If you enjoy running the day-to-day operations of your business, then you may prefer to be member-managed or you may suggest to your other members that you be elected the manager in a manager-managed structure.
+If you enjoy running your business’s day-to-day operations, you may prefer to be member-managed or suggest to your other members that you be elected the manager in a manager-managed structure.

 How to Change the Management Structure of an LLC

-To make any changes to your LLC, you will first need to hold a vote among members to approve the changes.
+To make any changes to your LLC, you will first need to vote among the members to approve the changes.
 After a majority vote passes, you will need to file an amendment with the state agency that governs business filings in your state.